Posts

 Image

-I seem to be spending a lot of time reading and commenting on TES articles.
+I seem to be spending a lot of time reading and commenting articles in the TES, The Times Educational Supplement.
+As usual, my comments are in italics.
 ‘Your pupils are never too young to make a difference’ Sleeping out overnight to raise awareness of homelessness had a profound impact on one school’s staff and pupils By Emma Sturm Last September, three weeks after I had begun working at James Gillespie’s High School in Edinburgh, I attended an assembly for S1-3 pupils.
 We had a guest speaker, Alice Thompson, co-founder of the Social Bite social enterprise (which has created such a stir by attracting Hollywood stars such as George Clooney and Leonardo DiCaprio to Edinburgh to support it).
 She was an inspiring young woman who talked about homelessness.
-She introduced the idea of "The Wee Sleep Out": thousands of pupils sign up to sleep out – a variation of Social Bite’s "Sleep in the Park", for under-16s who want to do their part to help fight homelessness in Scotland.
-Soon I became the school’s lead on our very own
+She introduced the idea of "The Wee Sleep Out": thousands of pupils sign up to sleep out – a variation of Social Bite’s "Sleep in the Park", for under-16s who want to do their part to help figh...

 A Greener Doobuy?